5 ways to volunteer with little time or money

-Think again, says Lauren Keeler, director of community engagement at Apollo Group, parent company of University of Phoenix, who believes everyone — no matter their budget or time constraints — can look out for others in need.
+Think again, says Lauren Keeler, director of community engagement at Apollo Education Group, parent company of University of Phoenix, who believes everyone — no matter their budget or time constraints — can look out for others in need.

 Keeler should know: She works with the company’s corporate responsibility department to help engage staff, faculty, students and alumni in service-oriented opportunities.

 Anyone can offer even a small amount of time to helping others in need.
 By volunteering, Keeler says, you will be exposed to a new group of people, build your social and often professional network, and enhance your skills.
 What’s more, many volunteer opportunities are available that fit your interests and lifestyle.

 “I would define ‘volunteering’ as willfully getting involved in your community in a meaningful way,” she says.
 “Volunteering makes you a more well-rounded, better person.”

 She offers the following tips for getting involved:

 Your church, workplace or school may have opportunities available for you with minimal effort.
 Some companies also offer paid time off to volunteers, or allow employees to volunteer during work hours.
 “Companies are starting to do more and more community work, and they are making it more of a priority,” Keeler says.